poetapp/documentation/rdd/blockchain-confirmations.md

 It makes sense to track at what block height the transaction was created and how many blocks have been mined/generated since, rather than time passed.

 Measuring blocks instead of time is a blockchain specific solution (bitcoin generates blocks every ten minutes, ethereum every eight to twelve seconds), but that's perfectly fine.

-## Mempool

-Can use [getrawmempool](https://bitcoin.org/en/developer-reference#getrawmempool) to get a list of transaction ids that are in the mempool but haven't made it to any block

 ## Functional Testing